A relationship between the Kauffman bracket skein algebras and Roger-Yang skein algebras of some small surfaces: Presentations of

 \section{Presentations of $\SRY(\Sigma_{0,2,2})$}

-The first presentation we provide involves the two boundary loops as well as the four generators shown in Figure~\ref{fig:022-gens}.
+The first presentation we provide involves one of the boundary loops as well as the four generators shown in Figure~\ref{fig:022-gens}.
 The relations from Theorem~\ref{thm:022pres} are chosen for ease of proof rather than brevity.
 A more compact version will be presented later as Corollary~\ref{cor:real022pres}.

 \begin{theorem} $\S^{RY}(\Sigma_{0,2,2})$ is the non-commutative algebra generated by $\del_0, \a,\b,\g_1\g_2$ (see Figure \ref{fig:022-gens}) over the commutative ring $R=\Z[A^{\pm1/2},v_i^{\pm1}]$, subject to the following relations.